JuM1697/THM-WriteUps/Monday Monitor Write-Up/Readme.md

 ## END
 I really enjoyed the room due to the hands-on experience you could get using wazuh.
-However I'm not sure if I did it wrong but I would've liked some more "showing-off" of inbuild detection rules.
+However I'm not sure if I did it wrong but I would've liked some more "showing-off" of inbuilt detection rules.
 Sometimes it felt like I went down the wrong road.
-Anyway, I hope you enjoyed reading my write-up and that it helped you while you were struggling to find any of the answers.
+Anyway, I hope you’ve enjoyed reading my write-up and that it helped you while you were struggling to find any of the answers.
 If you have any questions, don't hesitate to get in touch with me.